-In connection with our IPO in 2020, the Compensation Committee retained the services of Radford as its independent, external compensation consultant.
+Since 2020, the Compensation Committee has retained the services of Radford as its independent, external compensation consultant.
 Radford assists the Compensation Committee in its review of executive and director compensation practices, including the market competitiveness of compensation, executive compensation design, benchmarking with industry peers and other technical considerations including tax and accounting considerations.

-For 2021 compensation matters, Radford advised and assisted with the following:
+For 2022 compensation matters, Radford advised and assisted with the following:

-- executive and director market pay analysis; - reviewing and suggesting changes to the compensation peer group; and - drafting this CD&A and other proxy statement disclosures.
+- executive and director market pay analysis; - reviewing and suggesting changes to the compensation peer group; and - drafting the "Compensation Discussion and Analysis" for use in our annual proxy statement, if required, and other proxy statement disclosures.